Karl Wallinger: Soundtracking, other songwriting and collaborations

 Throughout his career Wallinger continued to collaborate with others, including the aforementioned Sinead O'Connor while he also featured on the Bob Geldof album The Happy Club released in 1992.

 He was musical director on the 1994 film Reality Bites, composing an instrumental score and contributing the end title song "When You Come Back to Me" to the hit soundtrack album.
 He also contributed a cover of David Bowie's "All the Young Dudes" to the Clueless soundtrack in 1995.
 His song "She's the One" (originally released by World Party) was a hit for Robbie Williams.
+"When the Rainbow Comes" was covered by Shawn Colvin on the soundtrack to Armageddon.
 Wallinger also acted as a member of Bob Geldof's backing band.

 Two tracks by Wallinger are included on the 1997 compilation album Now and in Time to Be, a musical celebration of the works of Irish poet W. B. Yeats.
 The poem "Politics" was credited as having been interpreted by Wallinger, while World Party is acknowledged as a contributing artist on "The Four Ages of Man".

 In 2008, Real World Records released the album Big Blue Ball – the culmination of work begun by Wallinger and Peter Gabriel during the summers of 1991, 1992, and 1995, in which they coordinated recordings by dozens of international artists at Real World Studios.
 When Gabriel learned of Wallinger's death in 2024, he referred to the 2008 project in a social media post: "I had admired his work from afar but it was when we did a Real World Recording Week together that I had the most creative and fun week I have ever had in the studio.
 Karl was overflowing with wonderful musical ideas that blew us all away, all delivered with terrible jokes that had us laughing uncontrollably all day and night.
 He was such a gifted, natural writer and player, it was a tap that he could turn on at will, effortlessly."